James R. Partridge: Political life

 Partridge was elected to the Maryland House of Delegates in 1856, serving as the chairman of its judiciary committee.
-He was appointed Maryland Secretary of State two years later by newly-elected Governor of Maryland Thomas H. Hicks.
+He was appointed Maryland Secretary of State two years later by the newly elected Governor of Maryland Thomas H. Hicks.
 He served in the role from 1858 until 1861.

-In 1862, Partridge was appointed by President Abraham Lincoln to serve as the first foreign minister to Honduras, a post he held from April 25, 1862 until November 14, 1862.
-Partridge later served as the first U.S. foreign minister to El Salvador from June 15, 1863 to March 22, 1866, and as foreign minister to Venezuela from July 8, 1869 to May 9, 1870.
+In 1862, Partridge was appointed by President Abraham Lincoln to serve as the first foreign minister to Honduras, a post he held from April 25, 1862, until November 14, 1862.
+Partridge later served as the first U.S. foreign minister to El Salvador from June 15, 1863, to March 22, 1866, and as foreign minister to Venezuela from July 8, 1869, to May 9, 1870.
 Partridge was one of the individuals responsible for establishing diplomatic relations with El Salvador, and supervised the opening of the U.S. Embassy in San Salvador.

 In 1871, Partridge was appointed by President Ulysses S. Grant to the role of U.S. Ambassador to Brazil.
-He served in the post for nearly six years, from July 31, 1871 to June 11, 1877.
+He served in the post for nearly six years, from July 31, 1871, to June 11, 1877.
 During that time, Partridge retained a residence in Washington, D.C.

 In April 1882, Partridge was appointed as a foreign minister to Peru after the sudden death of Stephen A. Hurlbut.
 He took the oath of office and proceeded to the post, but did not present credentials.
 He was recalled after trying to coordinate the intervention of European diplomats in a war between Peru and Chile, which the Arthur administration said was unauthorized and a violation of the Monroe Doctrine.
 He left Peru in March 1883.

 He was later named for a post as a foreign minister to Nicaragua, but his nomination was withdrawn from the United States Senate for consideration.